simon-ritchie/apysc/docs_src/source/for.md

 # For

-This page will explain the `For` class.
+This page explains the `For` class.

-Before reading on, maybe it is useful to read the following page (the `For` class will be used for the same reason of each apysc data type):
+Before reading on, maybe it is helpful to read the following page (the apysc uses the `For` class for the same reason for each data type):

 - [Why not using the Python built-in data type in the apysc library?](why_not_using_python_builtin_data_type.md)

 ## What is the For class?

 The `For` class is the apysc for loop class.
-It will behave like the Python built-in `for` keyword.
+It behaves like the Python built-in `for` keyword.

 ## Basic usage

-The `For` class will be used at the `with` statement.
-The `as` keyword value will be the `Int` type index (`i` variable).
+The `For` class requires using the `with` statement.
+The `as` keyword value becomes the `Int` type index (an `i` variable).

-The following example will draw the three rectangles in the `with For` block:
+The following example draws the three rectangles in the `with For` block:

 ```py
 # runnable